-This section of the Black Canyon City Water Improvement District's (District) annual financial report presents an analysis of the District's financial performance during the fiscal years ended June 30, 2017 and 2016.
+This section of the Black Canyon City Water Improvement District's (District) annual financial report presents an analysis of the District's financial performance during the fiscal years ended June 30, 2019 and 2018.
 This information is presented in conjunction with the audited basic financial statements that follow this section.

-FINANCIAL HIGHLIGHTS FOR THE FISCAL YEAR 2017
+FINANCIAL HIGHLIGHTS FOR THE FISCAL YEAR 2019

-- The District's net position decreased by 3.4% - Operating revenues decreased by .6% - Other operating expenses increased by 48.1 %
+- The District's net position decreased by .2%

+- Operating revenues decreased by 7.4%

+- Other operating expenses decreased by 27%

-The Board continues its strategy of improving the District while controlling costs for all users within the District.
+The Board continues its strategy of improving the District while controlling costs for all Owner/Users within the District and has historically taken great efforts to be pro-active in preventative maintenance.
 As capital improvement funds are collected, they are set aside strictly for capital improvement projects.
 These projects are board approved on an as-needed basis and relate to the availability of fund balances.
-This process followed by the District Board helps to eliminate high costs associated with interest-bearing loans.
+This process followed by the Board helps to eliminate high costs associated with interest-bearing loans.
 Accumulated reserves plus current capital improvement revenues have funded these projects historically, keeping the District debt free.
-Re-piping the aging infrastructure will be spread out over a number of years with a Proposed 10-Year Capital Improvements Plan outlining the projects needing consideration.
+Re-piping the aging infrastructure is only a part of the capital improvements needing consideration and will be spread out over a number of years in the Proposed 10-Year Capital Improvements Plan.
 Funds have been accumulated through an Impact Fee for new services plus a monthly billing to all customers.
-A rate increase implemented in April of 2017, included modifying the Capital Improvement funds being collected monthly and allocating the fees collected to the General Fund due, in part, to the legal fees being incurred for an ongoing legal matter.
-It is intended to reverse this measure at the conclusion of the case.
-There is still Capital Improvement funds available for use but are considered limited at this time.